 Temporary arrangements may not require a formal request.
-If required, flexible work arrangement application and approval forms for staff and managers can be accessed at www.equity.auckland.ac.nz/cpc
+If required, flexible work arrangement application and approval forms for staff and managers can be accessed under the Policies on the webpage Supporting Staff with Children

 Coverage while on leave

 Depending how much leave the employee is taking, work may either be reallocated to a colleague or assigned to a temporary replacement.
 Discussions should include arrangements for handing over specific duties and responsibilities, whether to a temporary replacement or to other staff.
 Parental Leave can also be an opportunity to consider secondments.